tschoffelen/react-native-map-link/docs/popup.md

     onCancelPressed={() => this.setState({ isVisible: false })}
     onAppPressed={() => this.setState({ isVisible: false })}
     onBackButtonPressed={() => this.setState({ isVisible: false })}
-    modalProps={{ // you can put all react-native-modal props inside.
+    modalProps={{ // you can put all modal props inside.
         animationIn: 'slideInUp'
     }}
     appsWhiteList={[ /* Array of apps (apple-maps, google-maps, etc...) that you want